-Every member of our staff who works with children has read Part 1 of KCSIE 2023 (KCSIE).
+Every member of our staff who works with children has read Part 1 of the most updated version of Keeping Children Safe in Education (KCSIE).
 Our staffing ratios are generous and are deliberately designed to ensure that every child is supervised the whole time that he or she is in our care.